My bio

 TLDTD

 Vince Imbat is a writer and photographer who walks the streets of Laguna and the dirt roads of Pangasinan in search for narratives and truth.
 In his website at vinceimbat.com, he writes two newsletters: Lilim (walk vignettes) and Uman (contemplative essays).
-He came to poetry via T_ungko ng Tula_, a nine-week poetry course, which started at the eve of the pandemic in 2020.
+He came to poetry via Tungko ng Tula, a nine-week poetry course, which started at the eve of the pandemic in 2020.
 Vince is a fellow of Saling Panitik 2019: Ikalawang Bienvenido Lumbera Seminar-Palihan sa Pagsasalin and is currently translating Thoreau in Filipino.
 Vince writes poetry in Pangasinan as a humble contribution to the contemporary literature of a dying Filipino language.

 Philippines Graphic